BodyPusher · Small Space Workout Hub

 Under 3 ft × 3 ft

-Marches, wall sits, calf raises, shadowboxing, shoulder circles Standing cardio, mobility, beginner movement
+Marches, wall sits, calf raises, shadow boxing, shoulder circles, heel raises Standing cardio, mobility, beginner movement

-Dead bugs, planks, glute bridges, bird dogs, stretching, Pilates Core, floor strength, Pilates, somatic routines
+Dead bugs, planks, glute bridges, bird dogs, stretching, Pilates, floor core Core, floor strength, Pilates, somatic routines

 Small zone